FdevTech/blueLamp/README.md

 # bluelamp
-blue lamp is an application built to work on android >5.0 which allows us to control smart lamp over ble the service of the lamp has 0000f00d-1212-efde-1523-785feabcd123 as UUID and the control light characteristic has 0000beef-1212-efde-1523-785feabcd123 as UUID. to be able to established the conexion with a peripheral this one must be named "Anis" below you find a screenshot of the app
+blue lamp is an application built to work on android >5.0 which allows us to control smart lamp over ble the service of the lamp has 0000f00d-1212-efde-1523-785feabcd123 as UUID and the control light characteristic has 0000beef-1212-efde-1523-785feabcd123 as UUID. to be able to established the conexion with a peripheral you just have to change the condition on the device name below you find a screenshot of the app